Skip to content

 marimo integrates with Pandas and Polars dataframes natively.
-The examples on this page use Pandas, but Polars works too.

 Displaying dataframes